-Statutory financial accounts are all the financial statements for your enterprise.
-These statements have information about your entity’s income, financial health and more.
-What are these documents, do you ask?
-They are the consolidated financial statements:
+Statutory financials are all the financial statements for your business.
+These statements have information about your company’s income, financial health and more.
+What documents are included within the statements?
+Here’s a helpful breakdown:

-No matter the size of your entity, a balance sheet is critical for understanding your financial health.
-A common way of preparing the balance sheet is by using the T-account method, which puts assets on the left side with liabilities and shareholder equity on the right.
-You then try to balance both sides of the balance sheet throughout your calculations.
+No matter the size of your entity, a balance sheet is necessary to fully understand your financial health.
+A common way to prepare the balance sheet is by using the T-account method, which puts assets on the left side and liabilities and shareholder equity on the right.
+You then try to balance both sides of the sheet throughout your calculations.

 Another one of the three crucial financial statements in accounting is the income statement.
-If you’ve ever heard of a Profit & Loss statement or a P&L for short, rest assured that this is precisely what we’re talking about.
-The income statement centres on tracking your company’s revenues and expenses during your chosen accounting period, whether it be quarterly, semiannually or annually.
-That’s why you can also sometimes hear the term statement of revenues and expenses.
+If you’ve ever heard of a Profit & Loss statement, or a P&L, rest assured that this is precisely what we’re talking about.
+The income statement focuses on tracking your company’s revenues and expenses during your chosen accounting period, whether it be quarterly, biannually or annually.
+You might also hear this referred to as revenues and expenses.

 Cash Flow Statement

 The last of the three primary statutory basis financial statements is the cash flow statement.
 This statement demonstrates the net amount of cash and cash-equivalents being transferred in and out of a business.